secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 For opportunities where there are multiple partners bidding on the same opportunity, it’s important that each partner gets the appropriate pricing for the opportunity.

 *   The partner with the approved Deal Registration needs to receive the [documented discount for the program](https://gitlab.my.salesforce.com/0694M000008xAk4).
 *   **All other partners quoting/bidding on the opportunity do not receive any partner discounts.
-They should be provided MSRP only.**
+They should be provided the fulfillment discount only.**
 *   If the deal includes a distribution partner, that distributor receives their contracted margin.

 For more information on quoting or the Partner Program, please visit: